standardweb3/standard3.0-contracts/contracts/exchange/README.md

-# SAFEX
+# exchange

-## **Trading Digital Assets with [SAFEX](./contracts/safex/README.md)**
+## **Trading Digital Assets with [exchange](./contracts/exchange/README.md)**

-Standard offers the SAFEX app, which allows users to trade digital assets at their preferred prices and quantities.
-Whether you're a seasoned trader or new to the digital market, SAFEX offers the tools to buy and sell with precision and control.
+Standard offers the exchange app, which allows users to trade digital assets at their preferred prices and quantities.
+Whether you're a seasoned trader or new to the digital market, exchange offers the tools to buy and sell with precision and control.

 ## Table of Contents